 Did I get you hooked?
 Want to know more?

 Chances are, if you’re promised something great, you’ll stick around to access it.
 When cleverly used, this copywriting trick can keep people reading and increase your on-page time dramatically.

-These genius content hacks are bucket brigades that hold your audience's attention and allow for more consideration time, vital for website conversion.
+These genius content hacks are bucket brigades that hold your audience’s attention and allow for more consideration time, which is vital for website conversion.